Many pests damage plants by chewing them. One of these pests is the grasshopper.

 You can purchase insecticidal soaps made with pure, organic ingredients commercially.

-The solution works when sprayed on the nymphs.
+The solution is effective when applied to nymphs.
 It might also repel adult grasshoppers.

 Moreover, you can use it on the day of harvest.